-Can a seller prevent others from making recordings inside the seller's house?
+May a seller prevent others from making recordings inside the seller's house?

-While a seller may request that photos or videos not be taken, or even attempt to prohibit such actions, by, for instance, indicating so in the Remarks section of a MLS, policing such a request can prove to be very difficult.
-Just like a seller can use "nanny cams" or hidden cameras, buyers and others visiting the property may unobtrusively make use of smart phones, or other devices such as cameras in eye glasses or coat buttons.
+While a seller may request that photos or videos not be taken, or even attempt to prohibit such actions (e.g., providing notice of the restriction in the MLS), policing such a request can prove difficult.
+Just as a seller can use "nanny cams" or hidden cameras, buyers and others visiting the property may unobtrusively make use of smart phones or other devices with cameras.

-How can a seller protect valuables from visitors, including those legitimately interested in the property and otherwise?
+How may a seller protect valuables from visitors, including those legitimately interested in the property and otherwise?

 During the listing period, valuables should be moved or safeguarded.
-The same applies before the marketing begins, when the chosen listing agent takes, or hires others to take, pictures or videos of the property.
-Even before a listing agent has been chosen, sellers may want to consider similar precautions.
-Sellers should also consult their insurance company to determine what is required or suggested to assure that coverage will be available in the unlikely event of a loss.
+The same applies before marketing begins, when the chosen listing agent arranges photos or videos of the property.
+Sellers should also consult their insurance company to determine what is required or suggested to assure that coverage will be available in the event of a loss.